sara-huang-hart/anime-recommendation-system/README.md

 - We dropped duplicate rows and any missing values from our data.
 - We created dummy variables for the studios and genre variables.
 - For consistency, we made specific assumptions during the cleaning process.
 For example, since MAL tracks the progress of a user on a given anime, we opted to keep only the rows that were flagged as "Complete" or "Dropped".
 Additionally, we assumed that instances where the rating is 0 means that the anime was either not watched or the user simply forgot to rate the anime.
 Therefore, we removed any records with a rating of 0.
 - The site tracks every instance of ratings that users place on anime titles, in other words, if a user rated a show multiple times, each instance would appear in the dataset.
 To address this discrepancy, we kept only the latest rating for each user-anime pair using the "updated_at" column which provides a timestamp of when each rating was made.

+# 📊 Exploratory Data Analysis